 Because heavy equipment operators may need to transport machinery to and from the job site, programs may require students to earn their commercial driver's license (CDL).
 CDL requirements are set by each state.
 Obtaining a CDL usually involves paying a fee, obtaining a temporary permit and passing vision, written and driving tests.
 In some states, a person may also have to pass a medical examination.

-The BLS projected that employment opportunities for construction equipment operators would increase by 19% between 2012 and 2022.
+The BLS projected that employment opportunities for construction equipment operators would increase faster than the average between 2018 and 2028.
 Candidates available to work in metropolitan areas and who have experience operating more than one type of equipment were expected to have the most favorable prospects.